JoeTinnySpace/cloudstream-extensions-hexated/README.md

 </div>
 ####

 This is not original Hexated
 ##
 I've made some minor changes to the catalogue (Only MovieRulzHD is maintained)
 ##
+This is a repo where Malayalam and Tamil content are prioritised for the viewer.
+If any suggestions , feel free to contact.

+##
 this repo link : https://raw.githubusercontent.com/JoeTinnySpace/cloudstream-extensions-hexated/builds/repo.json